 Starting with a hole

 I started by digging a hole on which to construct the mound.
 Sort of like a basement for the hill.
 This allowed for building a mound that appears shorter than its full height.
-And crucially, the soil removed here formed the eventual top layer of my hill.
+Conveniently, the soil removed here formed the eventual top layer of my hill.
 Remember to call Miss Dig to make sure you don’t hit any buried wires or gas lines.

 Then it was time to build a hill on top of the hole, using as much plant matter as I could find.